godisboy/DRPAN/README.md

 ## Introduction

-The directory `DRPAN` is the preliminary version of the work which has been published in ECCV 2018.
+The directory `DRPAN` is the preliminary version of our DRPAN work which has been published in ECCV 2018.

 The directory `Pix2pixHD_DRPAN` is our extended work of combining pix2pixHD with DRPAN (Pix2pixHD+DRPAN).